How to Deal with Hairline Acne

-Now it’s time to take a good look at the ingredients in your hair and skin care products.
-If you start to notice a trend, take two weeks off from using any of them.
-If your shampoo is a heavy, oil based product, try switching to an oil-free baby shampoo.
-If you typically use heavily scented products, go scent-free and see if you notice a difference in your complexion.
+Take the time to read the ingredient labels of every product that comes into contact with your skin.
+If you notice that a product may be contributing to breakouts, take a break from using it.
+If your shampoo is a heavy, oil-based product, try switching to an oil-free shampoo.
+If you typically use heavily scented products, go fragrance-free and see if you notice a difference in your complexion.
 Make these changes one at a time until you find one that starts to make a difference.
 Keep things simple before resorting to an acne-reducing shampoo or conditioner.
-Use very few products and keep a basic skincare routine.

 It may seem like a lot of trial-and-error until you find the true cause, but once you start noticing a pattern between certain ingredients, you can begin eliminating products containing them and get on the road to happy, healthy skin.
-You could even be solving some of your other acne mysteries in the process!
+You may even find that breakouts on other parts of your face start to improve in the process!

 - The hair’s natural oils, sweat build-up, and even certain hair products can cause excess oil to accumulate at the hairline.
 This excess oil often mixes with bacteria or dead skin cells and causes clogged pores and hairline pimples.

 - Other causes of hairline acne include haircare products, headwear, and makeup.